 - Mum’s iron levels during pregnancy.

-- Whether your baby is born full-term or preterm, most of your baby’s iron stores build in the final trimester, so early babies miss out.
+- Whether your baby is born full-term or preterm, most of your baby’s iron stores build in the final trimester, so preterm babies miss out.

 - Whether or not you had delayed cord clamping.
 Delayed cord clamping provides extra blood and, therefore, iron to your baby.

 But, don’t stress!
-Iron stores doesn’t run out completely once your baby hits six months of age.
+Iron stores don’t run out entirely once your baby hits six months of age.
 However, after six months of age, it’s important to include other foods alongside breastmilk or infant formula.

-No. Although breastmilk contains very low levels of iron compared to infant formula the iron in human milk is much better absorbed.
-Up to 50% of the iron in breastmilk is absorbed compared to 4% absorption from infant formula.
-This is partly due to the vitamin C and lactose in breastmilk that helps with iron absorption.
-It’s amazing stuff!
+No. Although breast milk contains very low iron levels compared to infant formula, the iron in human milk is much better absorbed.
+Up to 50% of the iron in breast milk is absorbed compared to 4% from an iron-fortified formula.
+This is partly due to the vitamin C and lactose in breast milk that helps with iron absorption.
+It’s incredible stuff!

-Therefore regardless of whether you’re breastfeeding or formula feeding you should introduce iron-rich weaning foods from six months alongside milk.
+Therefore regardless of whether you’re breastfeeding or formula feeding, you should introduce iron-rich weaning foods to your child’s diet from six months alongside milk.

-You may read advice online recommending that all breastfeeding babies should be supplemented with iron from four months.
+You may read advice online recommending that all breastfeeding babies be supplemented with iron from four months.
 However, we do not recommend this in Ireland and the UK.
-Supplementing all babies with iron can result in too high iron levels in some babies.
+Giving an iron supplement to all babies with iron can result in too high iron levels in some babies.

 How much iron does a baby need?

-Babies aged 7-11 months need about 11mg of iron a day, the same as a grown man!
-From 1-6 years, this decreases slightly to 7mg per day.
+Iron needs vary as your baby grows.
+Full-term babies aged 7-11 months need about 11mg of iron a day, the same as a grown man!
+How much iron your child needs from 1-6 years decreases slightly to 7mg per day.
 No busy mum has the time to tot up how many milligrams of iron their baby eats, so let’s make this as simple as possible!

 How can I include enough iron-rich foods for my baby every day?